 Local Guides and Workshops:

-- If you’re new to astrophotography or want to learn more, look out for any astrophotography workshops or local guides who specialize in shooting at Hanle.
-These can provide valuable tips and take you to the best spots for stargazing and shooting.
+- If you're new to astrophotography or want to learn more, look out for any astrophotography workshops or local guides who specialize in shooting at Hanle.
+These can provide valuable tips and take you to the best spots for shooting and stargazing in Ladakh.

 Light Pollution: